yamesjamess/p2-project-foodle/README.md

 ### Accessibility

 * [WebAIM - Contrast Checker:](https://webaim.org/resources/contrastchecker/) was utilised during the design process to determine if the colour scheme would work in terms of readability and accessibility.

+* [WebAIM - WAVE:](https://wave.webaim.org/) was also utilised to check the website as whole for accesibility issues.

 * [Am I Responsive:](https://ui.dev/amiresponsive) was utilised to check if the website is responsive across different viewports.